Code-Institute-Org/html-css-project/Project-Implementation-Guide-guide.md

 **Do's and Don'ts:**
 - **Do's:**
   - Do commit regularly with clear and detailed messages.
-  - Do use pull requests for collaboration and code reviews.
   - Do document your version control practices.
 - **Don'ts:**
   - Don't commit infrequently or without clear messages.
-  - Don't neglect collaboration and code reviews.
   - Don't forget to document your version control practices.

 **Mapped Learning Outcomes and Assessment Criteria:**